KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Layout.md

 In KeyboardKit, a ``KeyboardLayoutProvider`` can be used to create a dynamic layout based on many different factors, such as the current device type, orientation, locale, etc.

 KeyboardKit will by default create a ``StandardKeyboardLayoutProvider`` and apply it to the input controller's ``KeyboardInputViewController/keyboardLayoutProvider``.
-It will by default use an ``EnglishKeyboardLayoutProvider`` to return U.S. English keyboard layouts, for both iPad and iPhone.

 You can replace this provider with a custom one, or inject locale-specific providers to customize the layout for a certain locale.

+KeyboardKit will by default inject an ``EnglishKeyboardLayoutProvider`` into the standard provider.
+It defines the standard layout of a U.S. English keyboard for both iPhone and iPad.

-### How to customize the standard layout provider
+### How to customize the standard provider

-If you want to make minor customizations to the ``StandardKeyboardLayoutProvider``, there are a couple of options:
+To customize the ``StandardKeyboardLayoutProvider``, you can:

-* Add more localized providers to the ``StandardKeyboardLayoutProvider`` instance.
+* Add more localized providers to the provider instance.
-* Subclass ``StandardKeyboardLayoutProvider`` and override ``StandardKeyboardLayoutProvider/keyboardLayout(for:)``.
+* Inherit ``StandardKeyboardLayoutProvider`` and override ``StandardKeyboardLayoutProvider/keyboardLayout(for:)``.
 * Create a new ``StandardKeyboardLayoutProvider`` instance and inject a custom ``StandardKeyboardLayoutProvider/iPadProvider``.
 * Create a new ``StandardKeyboardLayoutProvider`` instance and inject a custom ``StandardKeyboardLayoutProvider/iPhoneProvider``.

-You can also create a completely custom keyboard layout provider, see below.
+You can also create a completely custom ``KeyboardLayoutProvider`` implementation.

-### How to create a custom layout provider
+### How to create a custom provider

-You can create a custom ``KeyboardLayoutProvider`` by either inheriting the ``StandardKeyboardLayoutProvider`` base class and customize the parts you want, or implementing the ``KeyboardLayoutProvider`` protocol from scratch.
+You can create a custom ``KeyboardLayoutProvider`` by inheriting ``StandardKeyboardLayoutProvider`` and customize the parts you want, or implement the ``KeyboardLayoutProvider`` protocol from scratch.

 For instance, here's a custom provider that inherits ``StandardKeyboardLayoutProvider`` and injects a tab key to the top-leading part of the keyboard: